OCR-A: Use

 Although optical character recognition technology has advanced to the point where such simple fonts are no longer necessary, the OCR-A font has remained in use.
 Its usage remains widespread in the encoding of checks around the world.
 Some lock box companies still insist that the account number and amount owed on a bill return form be printed in OCR-A. Also, because of its unusual look, it is sometimes used in advertising and display graphics.

 Notably, it is used for the subtitles in films and television series such as Blacklist and for the main titles in The Pretender.
 Additionally, OCR-A is used for the films Crimson Tide and 13 Hours: The Secret Soldiers of Benghazi.
+It was also used for the logo, branding, and marketing material of the children's toy line Hexbug.

 Code points

 A font is a set of character shapes, or glyphs.
 For a computer to use a font, each glyph must be assigned a code point in a character set.
 When OCR-A was being standardized the usual character coding was the American Standard Code for Information Interchange or ASCII.
 Not all of the glyphs of OCR-A fit into ASCII, and for five of the characters there were alternate glyphs, which might have suggested the need for a second font.
 However, for convenience and efficiency all of the glyphs were expected to be accessible in a single font using ASCII coding, with the additional characters placed at coding points that would otherwise have been unused.